henriqueholtz/Aws-Struggle/Compiled/Management & Governance.md

 - Each 5 minutes by default.
 You can set to 1 minute for example;
 - Allow to create alarms to send notifications;
 - Billing metric data is stored in the US East (N. Virginia)
+- Offers features to:
+  - Collect (application logs, AWS Service Logs)
+  - Monitor (metric graphs like CPU, memory...
+Alarms and traces)
+  - Analyze (Insights)
+- CloudWatch Events rule that triggers on a schedule via a cron expression;

 ---